emilaxelsson/hydrogenesis/doc/setup.md

 ![](./images/h2_midi_settings.png)

-Next, create a new song and loading a drum kit.
+Next, create a new song and load a drum kit.
 Adjust mixer settings as needed.

 In principle, nothing else is needed on the Hydrogen side.
 However, it is advised to save the song after setting up the drumkit.
 The resulting `.h2song` file can be used as a template by the [Hydrogenesis](../src/hydrogenesis.py) converter.